 You can change your business structure

 You’re not locked into one structure forever.
 A lot of businesses start out as sole proprietors or partnerships and grow into companies.
-You might change your business structure if you start getting bigger and doing more complex projects which carry a greater financial or legal risk for you.
+You might change your business structure if you start getting bigger and doing more complex projects which carry a greater financial or legal risk.

 Where do franchises fit?

 If you buy into a franchise, you don’t automatically become part of their business.
 You form your own business and enter into a deal with the franchisor.
-You will need to register your company in Singapore and may be able to choose your own business structure, or the franchise agreement may require it to be set up in a specific way, such as a limited liability company or sole trader.
+You will need to register your company in Singapore and may be able to choose your own business structure, or the franchise agreement may require it to be set up in a specific way, such as a limited liability company or sole proprietorship.